-Overall, the wheels were very popular.
-Aero Mage Pros featured a stellar gradient from white to black.
-They kept a neutral color scheme that was easy to match.
-They retained their simplicity.
-The fade into charcoal black was smooth and consistent.
+Overall, Aero Mage Pros were popular.
+The wheels featured a stellar gradient from white to black.
+They kept a neutral, easy-to-match color scheme.
+They retained simplicity.
+The fade into charcoal black looked smooth and consistent.

-These wheels were so clean that Billy Mays could have featured them on a detergent commercial.
+These wheels were so clean, Billy Mays could’ve featured them on a detergent commercial.

 “Keep your brights brighter and your blacks blacker”

-A few players were upset that standard painted Aero Mages didn’t feature gradients, to begin with.
-The unpainted Aero Mages were a unique tri-color blend that made them fun to create designs around.
+To everyone’s surprise, standard painted Aero Mages didn’t feature gradients.
+The unpainted Aero Mages showcased a unique tri-color blend that made them fun to create designs around.

-With such an overwhelming approval rating, it was settled.
-Fan rewards would be the basis for every Pro wheel to appear every season.
-Psyonix had succeeded.
+Psyonix succeeded.
+With such an overwhelming approval rating, a formula was settled.
+Fan rewards would provide the basis for Pro wheels appearing in upcoming seasons.

 Emerald Pro’s have a phenomenal appearance.
 Even after 5 professional seasons had passed, gold wheels were still a rarity in Rocket League.
 They were more sought after than ever before.